 Investments underway in Victoria

-The Social Impact Bonds Pilot program has already generated two innovative and evidence-based programs that will be implemented by three leading social service providers in Victoria.
+The Social Impact Bonds Pilot program generated two innovative and evidence-based programs that are being implemented by three leading social service providers in Victoria.

-- Anglicare Victoria and VincentCare will together commence COMPASS, a program that delivers a mix of individualised case management, specialist support, and stable housing to improve outcomes for young people leaving out of home care.
+- Anglicare Victoria and VincentCare are together delivering COMPASS, a program that delivers a mix of individualised case management, specialist support, and stable housing to improve outcomes for young people leaving out of home care.

-- Sacred Heart Mission will scale up its successful Journey to Social Inclusion program, which has shown promising signs of ending the cycle of chronic homelessness by taking a relationship-based, trauma-informed and strengths-based approach in the context of long-term assertive case management, supplemented by access to rapid housing.
+- Sacred Heart Mission are delivering a scaled-up version of its successful Journey to Social Inclusion program, which has shown promising signs of ending the cycle of chronic homelessness by taking a relationship-based, trauma-informed and strengths-based approach in the context of long-term assertive case management, supplemented by access to rapid housing.

 Find out more about investments underway in Victoria.